-Was the Capri a make?
-The car itself was gorgeously self-evident, a lively looking sport coupe that handled as good as it looked.
-Capri burst on the scene at the start of the 1970s, a collaboration between the British and German engineers and designers of the most globally diverse of all car companies.
-Lovers of sport sedans throughout Europe knew the racy coupe wore the blue oval proudly on its bonnet.
-It was the Ford Capri and they loved it.
-But when it came to America, Capri’s many fans were less clear what to call this racy little coupe.
-It wasn’t a Ford.
-Ford dealers here already had a sporty coupe to sell.
-It was called the Mustang, and rumor has it, it did pretty well.
-So Capri was sold by the Lincoln-Mercury division.
-But it wasn’t a Mercury.
+Was Capri a model or a make?
+The car itself that burst on the scene at the start of the 1970s was gorgeously self-evident, a lively sport coupe that handled as good as it looked.
+It was a collaboration between British and German designers of the most globally diverse of all car companies; Ford.
+Sport sedan aficionados throughout Europe all knew that this racy coupe wore the Blue Oval proudly on its bonnet.
+It was the Ford Capri, and they loved it.
+But when it came to America, Capri’s many fans here were less clear what to banner this racy little coupe drove for.
+Was it a Ford?
+Ford dealers in the States already had a sporty coupe to sell.
+That was called the Mustang…and rumor has it, it did pretty well.
+So Capri would be sold through the Lincoln-Mercury division.
+But was it a Mercury?
 No Mercury ever handled like a this.
-Things didn’t get any clearer over Capri’s two+ decades in America.
-It took different forms, spanning four generations and as many continents.
+Things didn’t get any clearer over the next two+ decades in America.
+Capri took different forms, spanning four generations and as many continents.
 It wasn’t really a Ford or a Mercury.
-We can only call it Capri, the subject of our next Makes that Didn’t Make It.
+We can only call it Capri - the subject of our next Makes that Didn’t Make It.

 Fords from Europe

 Ford Motor Company began importing English Fords to America soon after the end of WWII.
 For the first decade or so they didn’t import very many.
 Their presence in American showrooms was more a result of pressure applied by the British government under its “Export or Die” policy, rather than on any actual demand for the small, well designed, but poorly made cars.